DESIGN OF STRUCTURES 1

 - Structural details

-The course is composed of traditional frontal lectures, also with Powerpoint presentations.
+The course is composed of traditional frontal lectures using the blackboard and Powerpoint presentations.

-Theoretical concepts are applied during the course by carrying out the step-by-step design of a masonry/wood building.
+Theoretical concepts are applied during the course by carrying out the step-by-step design of 1) masonry/wood building and of 2) reinforced concrete building

 Modalità verifica apprendimento